GerritCodeReview/gerrit/Documentation/dev-readme.txt

 From the command line:

 ====
-  (cd appdist && mvn install)
+  (cd appjar && mvn package)
 ====

-Output packages will be placed in:
+Output WAR will be placed in:

 ====
-  appdst/target/gerrit-*-bin.*
+  appjar/target/gerrit-*.war
 ====